mdo/github-wide/README.md

 Well, we just shipped split diffs—hell yeah!—and now only part of the site is fluid.
 This makes it all fluid with just a bunch of CSS.

+### Disclaimer

+I work at GitHub.
+This repo comes with absolutely no promise of an official full-width interface GitHub.
+No such project is under way, and as you'll find with this userstyle, it's not as simple as just adding more CSS.
+That said, enjoy!

 ### How to use

 Install a userstyle manager for your favorite browser: